Central Division (NBA): Wayne Embry Trophy

-Beginning with the 2021–22 season, the Central Division champions has received the Wayne Embry Trophy.
+Beginning with the 2021–22 season, the Central Division champion has received the Wayne Embry Trophy.
 As with the other division championship trophies, it is named after one of the African American pioneers from NBA history.
 Wayne Embry became the NBA's first African American general manager when he was hired by the Milwaukee Bucks in 1972.
 The Embry Trophy consists of a 200 mm crystal ball.